Towards Aligning Multimodal LLMs with Human Experts: A Focus on Parent-Child Interaction: Exploring Aligning MLLMs with SLPs: Behaviour Observations to Judgement

-\paragraph{Per-class performance: Strong and Moderate improve, Poor remains unreliable.} At the category level, many-shot prompting yields improvements for \textit{Strong} and \textit{Moderate} cases but not for \textit{Poor}.
-For \textit{Strong}, recall rises (0.48→0.60) and F1 improves (0.41→0.49), indicating more reliable detection of clear joint attention.
-For \textit{Moderate}, which dominates the dataset, both precision (0.80→0.83) and recall (0.42→0.57) increase, producing the largest F1 gain (0.55→0.67).
-By contrast, \textit{Poor} segments remain highly challenging: recall drops (0.70→0.20) and F1 declines (0.07→0.04).
+\paragraph{Per-class performance.} At the category level, many-shot prompting yields improvements for \textit{Strong} and \textit{Moderate} cases but not for \textit{Poor}.
+For \textit{Strong}, recall increases from 0.47 to 0.64 and F1 improves from 0.41 to 0.52, indicating more reliable detection of clear joint attention.
+For \textit{Moderate}, which dominates the dataset, both precision (0.80→0.85) and recall (0.44→0.65) increase, producing the largest F1 gain (0.57→0.74).
+By contrast, \textit{Poor} segments remain highly challenging: recall drops sharply (0.70→0.20) and F1 decreases (0.07→0.06).
 This reflects two issues.
-First, zero-shot prompting severely over-predicted poor cases, inflating recall but with almost no precision (0.04). many-shot prompting suppresses this over-prediction, yielding more conservative outputs but still very low precision (0.02).
-Second, the data distribution itself is highly imbalanced: across the dataset, \textit{Moderate} accounts for 469 segments (73.5\%), \textit{Strong} for 136 (21.3\%), while \textit{Poor} is represented by only 10 examples (1.6\%).
-Such scarcity makes it difficult to validate or learn reliable patterns for low-fidelity behaviours in a many-shot condition.
+First, zero-shot prompting substantially over-predicts \textit{Poor} cases, producing high recall but extremely low precision (0.04).
+Many-shot prompting suppresses this over-prediction, yielding more conservative outputs but still very low precision (0.04→0.04).
+Second, the dataset distribution is highly imbalanced: \textit{Moderate} accounts for 469 segments (73.5\%), \textit{Strong} for 136 (21.3\%), and \textit{Poor} for only 10 examples (1.6\%).
+Such scarcity makes it difficult for the model to learn or validate reliable patterns for low-fidelity \textit{Poor} behaviours, regardless of prompting method.